 What is the Best Fishing Rod?

-The real question is, what is the best fishing rod that will do what I want it to, at a price that I can afford?
-If you break this down even further you get 2 questions.
+The real question is, what is the best fishing rod that will do what you want it to, at a price that you can afford?
+If you break this down even further, it separates into 2 questions.

 How can I tell which rod will do what I need it to do?

 Let’s take a look and tackle this question together.
 Our goal will be to find the best rod for our need at an affordable price.
 Best will refer to the value of the rod.
 Affordable is, of course, different for everyone.
 As for our need, I will use the saltwater model since I know it best.
 You can apply our findings to your style of fishing.

 Calstar rods, such as their Grafighter series, are super high quality with a lifetime guarantee!

 Let’s start with what we want the rod to do.
 In this case, we want a starter rod for deep sea fishing.
 We want a rod that-

 - Will be able to handle rockfish, possibly up to 200 lbs.
 Most will be between 1 and 20 or so lbs.

 - Will be able to handle tuna, yellowtail,